manystarsapart/misc/README.md

 ## The core concept

 1. The script would activate every time I start a desktop session.
-2. User would be asked if they wished to turn on Caffeine.
+2. The script would ask me if I wished to turn on Caffeine.
 3. If yes, turn on Caffeine.
 4. If no, Caffeine remains off.